Vancomycin continuous infusion (for patients aged ≥16 years)

 Concentrations are meaningless unless the dose and sample time are recorded accurately

-• Take a sample 12-24 hours after starting the continuous infusion then every 1-2 days or daily if the patient has unstable renal function.
-Monitor creatinine daily.
+Take a sample 12-24 hours after starting the continuous infusion then every day with the routine bloods, or as advised by the pharmacist.

-• Target steady state concentration range: 15-25mg/L. If the patient is seriously ill (severe or deep-seated infections), the target range is 20–25mg/L.
+The target steady state concentration range: 15-25mg/L. If the patient is seriously ill (severe or deep-seated infections), the target range is 20–25mg/L. Close monitoring of renal function is essential due to increased nephrotoxicity risk with this higher target range.

 If the measured concentration is unexpectedly HIGH or LOW, consider the following: